-Recent instances of official anti-Semitism, of which there have been a number, include an event that occurred in Antwerp.
+Other instances of official anti-Semitism, of which there have been a number, include an event that occurred in Antwerp.
 A respected government-funded Catholic school hosted a "Palestine Day," replete with anti-Semitic references and activities for youngsters.
-One stall at the event was entitled “Throw the soldiers into the sea,” and children were invited to throw replicas of Israeli soldiers into two large tanks of water.
+One stall at the event was entitled "Throw the soldiers into the sea," and children were invited to throw replicas of Israeli soldiers into two large tanks of water.

 The Islamic leaderships in both countries have called on Moslem believers to "kill Jews whenever and wherever they can find them".

 In a few weeks (according to Aftenposten in February 2012 ) Norway will be "Judenrein".
 The last 819 Jews still living in Norway are now leaving the country due to the rise of anti-Semitism.
 The 819 Norwegian Jews were members of a Synagogue in Norway.
 There are more than 1000 non-affiliated Jews throughout the country who are afraid to identify themselves as Jews and have assimilated through fear into Norwegian society and do not identify themselves as being different to the indigenous population.

 There are reports that Police in Malmo have declared Islamic elements in the city to be out of control.

 An event organized for Jewish children in Malmo was attacked by a gang of thugs who shouted "Heil Hitler" and "Jewish pigs."
 The gang entered the site of the event and damaged property.